j5int/warden/README.md

-warden
+Warden
 ======

-Warden is a set of tools for monitoring Python applications, and shipping events to Sentry and metrics to Graphite
+Warden is a Python application, and an API, that can be used monitor other Python applications running locally, and ship events to a remote Sentry instance and metrics to remote Graphite instance.